sylvie-uxe/portfolio/content/projects/covivre/index.md

 ---
-rank: 3
+rank: 1
 title: "Covivre"
 date: "October 2020 - November 2020"
 cover: "./cover.png"
 role: "UX Designer"
+link: "/work/covivre"
 # tools:
 #     - Adobe XD
 #     - After Effects
 #     - Zeplin
 ---

-A mobile app that keeps you and your loved ones safe from Covid, using only Bluetooth for users' privacy and anonymity.
-Details coming soon!
+A mobile app that keeps you and your loved ones safe from Covid, using only Bluetooth to protect user privacy and anonymity.